-External Reviewers will assess applications based on Selection Criteria.
+External Reviewers (i.e., reviewers not employed by CNCS) will assess applications based on Selection Criteria.
 CNCS will recruit and select reviewers on the basis of demonstrated expertise in Social Innovation Fund programming and evaluation, the Selection Criteria and Issue Areas.
 All External Reviewers will be screened for conflicts of interest.